danielknight261/light-dark-mode/README.md

 adapt to work for portfolio

-adapt to work for the 4 seasons theme along with how that looks in terms of the coloour change.
+adapt to work for the 4 seasons theme along with how that looks in terms of the color change.